-Payments and Stock Issuance to The Scripps Research Institute we have paid \$2,229,720.50 to TSRI under the agreement.
+We provide funding to The Scripps Research Institute, or TSRI, under an amended and restated research funding and option agreement.
+See "Business" for more information about this agreement.
+Since January 1, 2012, we have paid \$2,229,720.50 to TSRI under the agreement.
 Pursuant to the terms of the amended and restated research funding and option agreement, in March 2015, we issued 119,840 shares of our common stock to TSRI in consideration of certain rights granted by TSRI to us.
 Paul Schimmel, Ph.D., one of our directors, is a faculty member at TSRI and such payments fund a portion of his research activities conducted at TSRI.